Xunnamius/babel-plugin-transform-rewrite-imports/README.md

 ## Comprehensive Logging

-Like Babel itself, this plugin leverages [debug][33] under the hood for log management.
+Like Babel itself, this plugin leverages [debug (via rejoinder)][33] under the hood for log management.
 You can take advantage of this to peer into transform-rewrite-imports's innermost workings and deepest decision-making processes by [activating][34] the appropriate log level.
 For example, the following will enable all logging related to this plugin: